KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 this submission.
 This should be a simple text file containing the following keywords and their values, with at most one keyword/value pair per line.

-	CONFORM_VERSION:    <tgzfilename>
+	CONFORM_VERSION:    <git tag of CTS release>
 	PRODUCT:            <string-value>
 	CPU:                <string-value>
 	OS:                 <string-value>

-`CONFORM_VERSION` is the name of the `.tgz` file for the release of the test that you are using for your submission.
+`CONFORM_VERSION` is the CTS git release tag that you are using for your submission.

 `PRODUCT` is the name of the product that was used to generate the test results.
-The product name should be the name that the product is commonly known by, and should be specific enough to identify it unambiguously.For example, hardware implementations might describe their product as
+The product name should be the name that the product is commonly known by, and should be specific enough to identify it unambiguously.
-"Nokia N95 mobile phone handset", or "TI OMAP2420 H4 development board".
+For example, hardware implementations might describe their product as "Nokia N95 mobile phone handset", or "TI OMAP2420 H4 development board".
 Software implementations should use the name under which the software is distributed, such as "AMD RenderMonkey 1.8 SDK".
 Submissions covering simulated